 The site can be started once the site database is created.
-Make sure that the site is properly started before registering a service with the cluster software.
+Make sure that the site is properly started before registering JobCenter as a service of the cluster software.

 To start or stop a site, use the cjcpw command.
 The format of the cjcpw command is shown below.
+For details of the cjcpw command, refer to in <Command Reference>Section 4.2, "cjcpw (Starting, Monitoring, or Stopping a Daemon Process)".